Governor Generals of India

 Lord William Bentinck also reduced the severity of the punishment.

-In higher courts, Persian was replaced by English as the court language.
+Persian was replaced by English as a legal language in higher courts.

-Qualified Indians were appointed as Munsiffs and Sadar Amins.
+Qualified Indians had been nominated as Munsiffs and Sadar Amins.

 Bentinck reduced the high salary of civil Servants.